-They used to be highly controversial, but have now been gaining mainstream acceptance.
+They used to be highly controversial but have recently gained mainstream acceptance.

-Low-carb diets tend to cause more weight loss than low-fat diets, at least in the short-term (1).
+Low-carb diets tend to cause more weight loss than low-fat diets — at least in the short term (

 Here are 8 popular ways to do a low-carb diet.